-The new and simplified structure of the LBT estate provides the Liquidators with a good starting point to pursue a final wind-down of LBT.
-At present, the Liquidators do not foresee that the final wind-down will commence earlier than in the course of 2022.
+The Partial Wind-Down resulted in a simplified structure of the LBT estate.
+This simplified structure provides the Liquidators a good position to assess and pursue a final wind-down of LBT.
+At present, due to the complexity of a full final wind-down , the Liquidators do not foresee that the final wind-down will commence earlier than in the course of 2023.